RedHatInsights/insights-frontend-storybook/src/docs/welcome/gettingStarted/DOC.md

 ### Navigating Storybook & Terms

-There is a search box at the top left hand corner which will allow you to search doc names
+There is a search box at the top left-hand corner that will allow you to perform a text search.

 #### Stories

 Stories are published in the main board.
-This is where all components will be rendered along with any other necessary text
+This is where all components will be rendered along with any other necessary text.

 #### Addon Panel

-The addon panel is where you will find additional ReadMe files, knobs to edit React props in real time, and an Action Logger to display data.
+The Addon Panel is where you will find additional ReadMe files, knobs to edit React props in real time, and an Action Logger to display data.

-##### All components should have an associated ReadMe file
+##### Each component should have an associated ReadMe file

 ## Contributing Documentation